mikewest/mikewest.org/_posts/2006-12-19-building-subversion-for-os-x.markdown

     excellent guide to building Subversion yourself runs into a wall for 1.4+.
 You, however, are an impatient pioneer.
 You want to build the latest stable (impatient, not _imprude
-Title: Building Subversion 1.4.3 for OS X
 layout: post
 tags:
 - Subversion
 - HOWTO
+title: Building Subversion 1.4.3 for OS X
 ---
 __UPDATE__: _[Subversion 1.4.3 was released][svn_143]
 ([Release Notes][release_143]) on Jan 25th, 2007.
 I've updated the